Gamprin: Geography

 Gamprin has an exclave with the so-called Nendler Berg western slope of the Dreischwestern Massif.
-It is 72.38 ha of communal forest above Nendeln and Schaanwald.
+There is 72.38 ha of communal forest above Nendeln and Schaanwald.
 Another communal forest of 40.52 ha is located on the Eschnerberg.

 The municipality contains the 2.6 ha Gampriner Seele, the only lake in Liechtenstein.
 It was created by a flood of the Rhine with enormous erosion in 1927.

 Coat of arms

 Until 1950 the municipality of Gamprin didn't have a coat of arms nor an official flag.
 The council of Gamprin established a committee to design a flag and a coat of arms for the municipality.
-The yellow ribbon symbolises the Rhine and the roses were from the coat of arms of the knight "Rüdiger von Limbach", who had his residence in Gamprin in the Middle Ages.
+The yellow ribbon symbolises the Rhine and the roses were from the coat of arms of the knight Rüdiger von Limpach, who owned property in Gamprin in the Middle Ages.
 In 1958 the new flag and coat of arms were adopted by the municipality of Gamprin.